Signs Your Great Dane is Spoiled

 - Creating a balanced relationship built on respect

-I’ve seen firsthand how implementing these changes can create a happier, healthier relationship between Great Danes and their families.
+I’ve seen firsthand how implementing these changes can create a healthier relationship between Great Danes and their families.
 Your gentle giant deserves the best version of themselves, and you have the power to help them achieve it.